mapbox/XcodeClangFormat/README.md

 ![](screenshot-format.png)

 Due to macOS Sandboxing restrictions, this Plugin behaves slightly differently compared to the command line `clang-format` command: It always uses the style selected in the configuration app, and will not use the nearest `.clang-format` file on disk.

+### Building

+To build XcodeClangFormat, run `./configure` on the command line, then build the XcodeClangFormat scheme in the included Xcode project.